 This is the village website for Aston Le Walls where you can find information on activities and events in the village

-Friday 26th April, Aston le Walls Film Club is showing The Old Man and the Gun (Cert 12A) visit the Film Club page for more great films!
+Sunday 19th May, Aston le Walls Film Club is showing Leave No Trace (Cert 12) visit the Film Club page for more details and more great films!

 This year will be on Saturday 6th and Sunday 7th July.
 This is the 21st anniversary of our enjoyable Scarecrow Trail and it would be great to make it a special celebration of this event.
 You can help by makng a Scarecrow!
 On any theme and of anyone you like.
 Straw will be available from Steve Neville (660 568).
 If you have any ideas for making this year even more amazing please contact Steve.

 A Message from Celia

 Just wanted to say a very big thank you for the lovely surprise Party you gave me, and all the Cards, Gifts and beautiful flower arrangement I received on the occasion of my 90th Birthday.
 It was such a lovely afternoon, and words cannot express how wonderful it was that so many friends came to help me celebrate.
 I would like to thank Chris Freeman for making the arrangements, and the Ladies that helped her, also Sue Ball for making the lovely cake.
 I’d also like to thank Reverend Stevie and Father James for their blessing.

 Click here for Photos from the celebration!

 In 1967, Judith Taylor’s parents, Eric and Sheila Pryer, moved to Aston le Walls and the following year, 1968, they paid to have the church clock repaired, after many years of not working.